By Chere Di Boscio

 The same could well happen to ethical fashion.
 Whilst the movement began at the grassroots level with the intention of improving the lives of garment workers and cleaning up the environment, now that there’s money to be made, its meaning and definition are becoming distorted.

 Millions of dollars have been injected into what’s labelled as ‘sustainable fashion,’ but further inspection proves it’s not.
 Case in point?
-Fashion maven Miroslava Duma was just given $50 million to build a ‘sustainable’ fashion company that’s focused not on improving factory conditions or finding better ways to recycle clothing – but rather superfluous things like creating diamonds in a lab (instead of mining them), and structuring real fur coats out of stem cells (instead of killing animals).
+Fashion maven Miroslava Duma was just given $50 million to build a ‘sustainable’ fashion company that’s focused not on improving factory conditions or finding better ways to recycle clothing – but rather superfluous things like creating diamonds in a lab (ostensibly instead of mining them – but what about second hand gems?), and structuring real fur coats out of stem cells (instead of killing animals, is the theory – but why not just use sustainable faux fur?).
 Of course, this was widely heralded in the Business of Fashion and Vogue as a ‘victory for sustainable fashion’.

 There are other examples of the message being hijacked by the powerful who can profit from it, too: